willtech-1/our-events-app/README.md

 ```

 ## Where application has been deployed
-I deployed this application both frontend and backend on Heroku because it is easier to deploy mern stack application on the platform
+I deployed this application both frontend and backend on Heroku because it is easier to deploy mern stack application on their platform, also easy to connect MongoDB and environmental variables.
-at it is also easy to deploy an application that has API keys on their cloud platform.

 ## Application Security
 Helmet module is utilized for well-known web vulnerabilities to set up various HTTP headers to prevent attacks like Cross-Site-Scripting(XSS)